-Is CMI a recognised qualification? is simple question any one can ask.
+Is CMI a recognised qualification?
+This is a simple question that anyone can ask.
 When you see a course like our CMI Level 7 Diploma in Strategic Management and Leadership, it can be hard to gather what that means.
 The question we’re going to be looking at in this post is what the “CMI” means and what sort of qualification you come out of the course with.

 It’s not a type of qualification – in this case, the qualification is a Level 7 Diploma.
 I’ve already written about what a level 7 qualification is, so if you’re unsure about that, go back and have a read of that.
-The CMI here stands for “Chartered Management Institute” – a recognisedorganisation that represents managers.
+The CMI here stands for “Chartered Management Institute” – a recognised organisation that represents managers.
 College of Contract Management in the United Kingdom is a leading course provider worldwide.
-You can learn more about them at their website.
+You can learn more about us at our website.

 What does it mean?

-This provides a real assurance that not only is the course of excellent quality, but that it fits exactly with what the CMI are looking for from their members.
-The fact that the content aligns with the competencies expected by a leading membership body means that you are assured to cover the areas that are considered important.
-A course that is so closely aligned with such a body will also often put you on the path to becoming a member of that body yourself as well, which in many industries can make a substantial difference.
+This provides a real assurance that not only is the course of excellent quality but that it fits exactly with what the CMI is looking for from its members.
+The fact that the content aligns with the competencies expected by a leading membership body guarantees that you will cover the areas that are the CMI considers important.
+A course that so closely aligns with such a body will also often put you on the path to becoming a member of that body yourself as well, which in many industries can make a substantial difference.

 The CMI Recognised Course

 Something very similar, although not quite so emphatic, is course accreditation.
-This is where a recognised body (one like the CMI) will examine the recognised course content and confirm that it conforms to their professional standards.
-This still provides a substantial reassurance that the course content is of high quality and aligned with the expectations of the body in question.
-Undertaking an accredited the CMI recognised course then becomes extremely valuable, and once again, for some bodies it can even provide a path into membership.
+This is where a recognised body (one like the CMI) will examine the recognised course content.
+They will then confirm that it conforms to their professional standards.
+This provides a substantial reassurance that the course content is high-quality and aligned with the expectations of the body.
+Undertaking an accredited CMI recognised course then becomes extremely valuable, and once again, for some bodies it can even provide a path into membership.

-The RQF provides a consistent framework for UK recognisd qualifications, although it should be noted that qualifications elsewhere in the world may not necessarily follow it.
+The RQF provides a consistent framework for UK recognised qualifications.
+Although, note that qualifications elsewhere in the world may not necessarily follow it.
 However, the European Qualification Framework (or EQF) does provide a scheme to find equivalents in European qualifications.

 Nature of the CMI

-The fact that this is totally separate to accreditation by a body like the CMI means that a CMI recognised course of any level can theoretically be accredited.
-However, in reality, most accredited qualifications will be at least graduate level, since quite a high level of expertise is needed for membership of such bodies.
-Indeed, part of the point of such bodies is to be a group of highly skilled professionals, so accrediting or issuing a course which does not uphold those high quality skills would run counter to their purpose.
+The fact that this is totally separate to accreditation by a body like the CMI means that a CMI recognised qualification of any level can theoretically be accredited.
+However, in reality, most accredited qualifications will be at least graduate level.
+This is because membership to such bodies needs quite a high level of expertise.
+Indeed, part of the point of such bodies is to be a group of highly skilled professionals.
+Therefore, accrediting or issuing a course which does not uphold those high-quality skills would run counter to their purpose.

-Where “CMI” might be thought of as a recognised qualification is that members of such organisations are often able to add letters after their name (known as a postnominal).
-So, for example, if I were a member of the CMI (which I should clarify I am not!), I could call myself Chris Munns MCMI.
+Where “CMI” is recognised is that members of such organisations are often able to add letters after their name.
+This is known as a postnominal.
+So, for example, if I were a member of the CMI, I could call myself Chris Munns MCMI.
 Higher levels of membership often have slightly different postnominals – for example, a Fellow of the CMI can call themselves FCMI.
 As such, if you see anyone talking about being “CMI qualified” or something similar, this may be what they mean.
 Alternatively, they may mean that they have taken a CMI recognised course such as accredited or issued by the CMI.